alphalon/kotlin-scripting/README.md

 - Maven 3.6
 - kscript 2.6

-(It looks like an upcoming version of kscript will not require Maven.)
+(It looks like an upcoming version of kscript will no longer require Maven.)

 ## Installation